 Abenteuergeist heißt auch Verantwortung.

 Transparenz und Offenheit ist sehr wichtig für uns bei Kamarg.
 Wir sorgen nicht nur für die höchste Qualität unserer Produkte und sichern ihre Nachhaltigkeit durch die Möglichkeit der Reparatur, wir arbeiten auch nur mit Produktionspartnern mit den höchsten moralischen Standards zusammen.
-Wir stehen zu unsere Verantwortung nicht nur gegenüber Dir, dem Abenteurer der unsere Produkte verwendet, sondern auch gegenüber denen, die unsere Kamargs produzieren.
+Wir stehen zu unserer Verantwortung nicht nur gegenüber Dir, dem Abenteurer der unsere Produkte verwendet, sondern auch gegenüber denen, die unsere Kamargs produzieren.

 Um das Zertifikat zu erhalten muss ein Unternehmen folgende Anforderungen erfüllen:

 - keine Zwangsarbeit

 - Mindeststandards im Bereich Gesundheitsschutz und Arbeitssicherheit

 Eine genaue Ausführung der Punkte in Englisch findet man auf der Webseite von Social Accountability International.
 Auszüge der Webseite:

 - No Child Labor: No use or support of child labor; policies and written procedures for remediation of children found to be working in situation; provide adequate financial and other support to enable such children to attend school; and employment of young workers conditional.